vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

 - `recaptchaValidation`: configures reCAPTCHA validation status for the account.
 - `requiresLoginToPlaceOrder`: indicates whether authentication is required for completing purchases.
 - `minimumPurchaseDowntimeSeconds`: minimum interval (in seconds) between successive purchases.
-- `cartAgeToUseNewCardSeconds`: define a minimum cart existence period before allowing the use of a new credit card.
+- `cartAgeToUseNewCardSeconds`: minimum cart existence period (in seconds) before allowing the use of a new credit card.

 See a request body example below: